jromers/olvm-ansible/README.md

 ## Oracle Linux Automation Manager

+### Project
 In Oracle Linux Automation Manager you can directly import the playbook repository from Github as Project.
 The top-level directory of the repository contains the requirements file to download the ovir.ovirt ansible collection.

+### Inventory
-Create an inventory and add one host with the details of your OLVM server.
+Create an inventory and add one host with the details of your OLVM server, this is the target host were you run the playbook.
+Make sure tou have a Machine credential setup for this host so that ansible can SSH to it (run the ping Module for this host).

-Create credentials to access the
+### Credentials
+Besides the standard SSH credential to access the target host, an additional credential is required to use the ovirt modules in the playbooks.
+It's based on credential type ``Red Hat Virtualization`` and you need to fill in the OLVM FQDN, username, password and CA File.
+For example:

+    Host (Authentication URL): 	olvm-mgr.fl390.local
+    Username:			admin@internal
+    Password:			<passwd used for GUI logon>
+    CA File: 			/etc/pki/ovirt-engine/ca.pem

+### Templates
+Create a new job template

 # Deploying OLVM VM instances